-A little further, after the track has passed a few enormous sandstone boulders, I reach another vantage point.
-The city skyline in the distance and northern suburbs of Sydney are framed by a sandstone overhang.
+A little further, after the track has passed a few enormous sandstone boulders, I reach another vantage point along the Bantry Bay Loop.
+It’s a stunning lookout with the city skyline in the distance and northern suburbs of Sydney framed by a sandstone overhang.

 There’s a number of interesting, weathered sandstone formations around this huge rock outcrop at the end of the bluff.

 From a slightly different position, there’s also a clear view of the Sydney skyline, about twelve kilometres to the south.

 It’s starting to get dark, as I explore one last rock platform further to the north, where I’ve heard there may be another Aboriginal engraving site (Bluff Track Whale).
 I see the engraving, but I’ll come back again to get some photos when there is more light.
 The rock platform makes a great vantage point for a spectacular sunset.

 From here, it’s a short walk back to the car.
 Other than visiting the Bantry Bay Aboriginal engraving site, the first half of the Bantry Bay Loop along the Engraving Track is a bit dull.
 But the second part of the loop along the Timber Getters Track and Bluff Track was a very enjoyable walk with some great scenery and views.